 - A maximum of four hours is allowed for each print job.

 - We cannot accommodate requests for specific colors.

 - Please allow up to two weeks for your file to be printed.

 - You will be notified by phone or email when your print is complete.
-We will hold print jobs at the Tech Help Desk for seven days.
+We will hold print jobs at the Information Desk for seven days.

 - The library is not responsible for failed 3D prints, although we will do our best to assist in completing successful 3D prints.